DCC-EX/mkdocs-test/docs/products/00-products.md

 However, this does mean you will need to understand I2C connectivity and will likely need some more complex assembly and/or soldering to use this on your layout.

 Refer to the [EX-IOExpander documentation](/products/ex-ioexpander/00-ex-ioexpander.md) for more information.

+---

+### EX-SensorCAM

+Provides up to 80 sensors for your layout using an ESP32 based camera solution.

+Refer to the [EX-SensorCAM documentation](/products/ex-sensorcam/00-ex-sensorcam.md) for more information.